angrybino/Comet/docs/index.md

 # Home
-Welcome to the documentation website for Comet.

 Comet is an advanced framework designed to properly abstract server-client communication in the right way and provide other useful utilities for better game development workflow.

-This documentation contains guides on setting up Comet for your game, getting started with Comet, creating components for Comet, API references and much more.

-# Getting started
+# For starters

-If you are new to Comet, head to [this page](./getstarted/intro.md) to learn more about Comet.
+If you're new to Comet, head to the [Setting up](./getstarted/setup.md) guide to start using Comet.